kasrababaei/swift-notes/design-pattern.md

 a communication channel with the backend to send/receive data by hitting the API endpoints.

+For real-time Notifications, can use:

+- SSE
+- Push Notifications
+- WebSockets
+- HTTP-Polling

 ### Server-Sent Events

 Server-Sent Events (SSE) is a standard for unidirectional communication where a